mgdemel/radix-UI-Library/README.md

 1. Create an issue
 2. Make changes on a new branch named after the issue, for example: `issue-42`
 3. Use the imperative, present tense for commit messages.
 For example, ("This commit will ...") `add Button component`
-4. Make a PR and like the related issue
+4. Make a PR and link the related issue
 5. Merge to main, and delete branch